georgerahul24/Elsa/README.md

 ### Current Features

 1. **GoodReads Recommendation**
-   - **Description:** Elsa 3.0 can parse and analyze data from GoodReads to provide personalized book recommendations.
-   - **Functionality:** Based on user preferences, Elsa 3.0 identifies and suggests books that align with your interests.
+   - **Google Search Integration**: Searches Google for links to GoodReads pages with similar books.
+   - **GoodReads Scraping**: Extracts book information from the GoodReads similar books page.
+   - **LLM-Based Recommendations**: Uses the LLAMA 3 model to recommend books based on the scraped data

 2. **Amazon Scraping**
-   - **Description:** Elsa 3.0 can scrape Amazon for product information and recommendations.
+   - **Amazon Product Scraping** : Scrapes product information from Amazon, including product name, full name, average review, average rating, price, delivery time, and product link.
-   - **Functionality:** Elsa uses web scraping techniques to find and recommend products based on user-defined criteria.
+   - **LLM-Based Recommendations**: Uses the LLAMA 3 model to recommend products based on the scraped data.
+   - **Follow-Up Recommendations**: Allows users to ask follow-up questions to refine product recommendations.

 3. **Local PDF Summaries**
-   - **Description:** Elsa 3.0 can generate summaries of local PDF files.
-   - **Functionality:** By analyzing the content of PDF files stored on your computer, Elsa provides concise summaries to facilitate quicker understanding.

-4. **LLM Interaction**
+   - **PDF Summarization**: Utilizes the PyPDFLoader to load and split PDF files, and the load_summarize_chain to create summaries using the LLAMA 3 model.
-   - **Description:** Engage with the advanced LLAMA 3 language model for various tasks and queries.
+   - **Text Summarization**: Directly summarizes .txt files using the LLAMA 3 model's natural language processing capabilities.
-   - **Functionality:** Elsa can answer questions, provide information, and assist with a variety of tasks through natural language processing.

 ### Future Features